Bijman/srb2bld/README.md

 2. Enter `git clone https://github.com/Bijman/srb2bld`,

+3. Go to downloaded directory: `cd srb2bld`,

-3. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists, or just place script in your directory and change script's permissions to be executable: `chmod 755 srb2bld`.
+4. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists.
+Alternatively manually place script to your path, which is readable by shell (PATH environment variable), and change script's permissions to be executable: `chmod 755 [path to srb2bld script]`,

+5. Check if you set properly other settings from "Configuration" section of README.

 **Windows:**
 1. Open Git Bash,

-2. Go to your user directory (usually "C:/Users/[Your username]"): `cd ~`,
+2. Go to your user directory (usually "C:/Users/[your username]"): `cd ~`,

 3. Enter `git clone https://github.com/Bijman/srb2bld`,

 4. Create directory "bin" with command: `mkdir ~/bin`,

-5. Copy script to "~/bin": `cp /path/to/srb2bld ~/bin` (keep in mind, that "/path/to/srb2bld" is not literal path, so type your path to srb2bld script),
+5. Copy script to "~/bin": `cp ~/srb2bld/srb2bld ~/bin`,

 6. Change script's permissions to be executable: `chmod 755 ~/bin/srb2bld`,

 7. Open text editor for "~/.bash_profile": `nano ~/.bash_profile`,

-8. Write new path to executables with environment variable PATH like `export PATH="~/bin:$PATH"` in "~/.bash_profile",
+8. In opened text editor from previous step write new path to executables with environment variable PATH like `export PATH="~/bin:$PATH"` in "~/.bash_profile",

-9. Enter: `source ~/.bash_profile` or restart Git Bash.
+9. Enter `source ~/.bash_profile` or restart Git Bash.

 **macOS:**
 1. Open terminal,

 2. Enter `git clone https://github.com/Bijman/srb2bld`,

+3. Go to downloaded directory: `cd srb2bld`,

-3. Enter `sudo make install`, which will install to "/usr/local/bin", or just place script in your directory and change script's permissions to be executable: `chmod 755 srb2bld`,
+4. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists.
+Alternatively manually place script to your path, which is readable by shell (PATH environment variable), and change script's permissions to be executable: `chmod 755 [path to srb2bld script]`,

-4. Check if you set properly other environment variables from "Configuration" section,
+5. Check if you set properly other settings from "Configuration" section of README.

-5. Enter: `source ~/.zshrc` or `source ~/.bash_profile` or restart terminal.

 # Configuration
 **Linux:**
-1. Add user to the "docker" group: `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default` or `sudo ln -s /etc/sv/docker /var/service/`, and then start the service with `sudo systemctl start docker` or `sudo rc-service docker start` or `sudo sv up docker`.
+1. Add user to the "docker" group `sudo usermod -aG docker [username]` and enable Docker service with `sudo systemctl enable docker` or `sudo rc-update add docker default` or `sudo ln -s /etc/sv/docker /var/service/`, and then start the service with `sudo systemctl start docker` or `sudo rc-service docker start` or `sudo sv up docker`.
 After that, logout or reboot the system.

 **Windows:**
-1. User is already added to "docker" group and service will run, if Docker Desktop is installed and the system was logged out or rebooted.
+1. User is already added to "docker" group and service will run, if Docker Desktop is installed and the system is logged out or rebooted.

 **macOS:**
-1. Set SDKROOT environment variable in .zshrc or .bash_profile: `export SDKROOT=[path-to-sdk-file]` and then restart terminal or `source ~/.bash_profile` or `source ~/.zshrc`.
+1. Set SDKROOT environment variable in "~/.zshrc" or "~/.bash_profile": `export SDKROOT=[path to .sdk file]` (usually macOS .sdk file is located in "/Library/Developer/CommandLineTools/SDKs" path, if you installed Homebrew),
+2. Enter `source ~/.bash_profile` or `source ~/.zshrc` or restart terminal.

 # Compatibility
 |                       | Linux (glibc) x86/x64 | Linux (musl) x86/x64 | Linux (glibc) ARM | Windows x86/x64 | macOS x86/x64 |